Trivalent conversion coatings with hydrogen peroxide added for self-healing

-My question concerns trivalent chromate conversion coatings over zinc.
+Q. My question concerns trivalent chromate conversion coatings over zinc.
 I have noticed that many companies have developed their own trivalent chromate products.
 We have heard that trivalent chromates do not offer the 'self-healing' properties that hexavalent chromates do, however, some companies offer trivalent chromates that do offer self healing properties.
 Of those, we noticed that hydrogen peroxide is one part of the bath ingredients.
 In speaking with a chemist, we learned that hydrogen peroxide will oxidize some of the trivalent back to hexavalent.
 Should we avoid these products altogether?
 Do they meet regulations or is this an attempt to work around the regulations that will eventually be uncovered in the future?

-Hi, Bruce.
+A. Hi, Bruce.

 Ted Mooney, P.E.

-Ted,
+Q. Ted,

 I'm interested in this whole trivalent vs. hexavalent thing going on.
 You mentioned journal articles.
-Could you please post the journals and dates for us??
+Could you please post the journals and dates for us?

 Thanks,

-Brian L name was deleted
+Brian L [last name deleted for privacy by Editor]- Wolcott, Connecticut

 (2001)

-The most illuminating thing I've seen on this subject is "Clear Chromates - Theory and Praxis" by Dr. Klaus Peter Klos of Elektro-Brite GmbH & Co., Trebur, West Germany.
+A. Without doing a lit search to find the numerous articles about modern trivalent chromates, the most illuminating thing I've seen on this subject is "Clear Chromates - Theory and Praxis" by Dr. Klaus Peter Klos of Elektro-Brite GmbH & Co., Trebur, West Germany.
 Everyone seems to have xeroxs of this article, without attribution of what conference it was presented at, and I certainly hope it is a public document rather than a pilfered internal one!
 In any event, try to reach Dr. Klos for a copy of this genuine eye-opener which authoritatively challenges a lot of earlier erroneous assumptions in the literature.

 (2001)

-I use and would recommend contacting SurTec and seeing the article on trivalent passivation posted in June 2001.
+A. I use and would recommend contacting SurTec and seeing the article on trivalent passivation posted in June 2001.

 Saify Ind

-Bangalore, Karnataka, India
+Bengaluru, Karnataka, India

 (2001)